yuvaraj951/icongrafana/README.md

 ## License

 Grafana is distributed under Apache 2.0 License.
-Work in progress Grafana 2.0 (with included Grafana backend)
+Work in progress IconGrafana 2.0 (with included Grafana backend)